jpowell79/freelancer-projects/ethereum-subscription/README.md

 ## How to start developing:
+1. `npm install`
-1. Setup your local MySQL sever to use the user, password and port specified in [serverSettings.js](./server/serverSettings.js).
+2. Setup your local MySQL sever to use the user, password and port specified in [serverSettings.js](./server/serverSettings.js).
-2. Start the local MySQL server.
+3. Start the local MySQL server.
-3. `npm run dev`
+4. `npm run dev`
-4. The server will then create the whole database schema if it doesn't already exist and load in the [defaultData](server/services/database/defaultData.js) when creating the database for the first time.
+5. The server will then create the whole database schema if it doesn't already exist and load in the [defaultData](server/services/database/defaultData.js) when creating the database for the first time.

-## Scripts
+## Scripts:
 1. `npm run removeDatabase`: Removes the database with the name defined in [serverSettings.js](./server/serverSettings.js).
 2. `npm run defaultDatabase`: First runs `removeDatabase` then loads all [defaultData](server/services/database/defaultData.js).
 3. `npm run dummyDatabase`: First runs `removeDatabase` then loads all [dummyData](server/services/database/dummyData.js).

-## Login
+## Login:
 The site loads in some accounts by default.
 Check the list of users defined in [defaultData](server/services/database/defaultData.js).

 ## Project Structure: